I Want

 Will to power repair

-Each of the linked articles in this piece addresses one of the numerous ways we experience will system damage caused by an upbringing that is – from an existential, feminist, psychological perspective – fragmented, incomplete, inaccurate, stingy, dishonest and mean.
-The necessary repair from a therapeutic standpoint requires defragging our upbringing to both identify the gaps and flaws in our childhood existential curriculum and also to eliminate shame, which tries to convince us to take responsibility for the limitations of that upbringing.
+Each of the linked articles in this piece addresses one of the numerous ways we experience will system damage caused by an upbringing that is – from an existential, feminist, psychological perspective – fragmented, incomplete, inaccurate, stingy, dishonest and mean or by a culture that is demanding, relentless and unkind.
+The necessary repair from a therapeutic standpoint requires defragging our upbringing to both identify the gaps and flaws in our childhood existential curriculum and also to eliminate shame, which tries to convince us to take responsibility for the misdirections perpetrated on us by a patriarchal culture.
 Thus, once again we are faced with the daunting truth that we all have some serious psychological work to do in order to have a more complete skill set that can allow us to enact our unique selves upon our world.
-Once we have a cleaner relationship within ourselves in terms of that defragging process, we will be able to strengthen our ability to deliberately enact our will.
+Once we have a cleaner relationship within ourselves in terms of the defragging and repair processes, we will be able to strengthen our ability to deliberately enact our will.

 So, if you were not afforded a childhood rich in opportunities for you to practice your will to power under safe circumstances in low-risk endeavors, the task before you now is to set out some training exercises that will allow you to take your place in the driver’s seat.
 In case you need further encouragement, please remember this: when we travel in a vehicle designed for us by our families or our culture, we are in the backseat looking out the window as we pass life by.
 It might be a nice trip, but it won’t be our trip.